 Is the FAPE standard the same under IDEA and Section 504?

 No, but there are similarities.
 Under the IDEA, FAPE means special education and related services that are provided at public expense, under public supervision and direction, and without charge; meet the standards of the State; include an appropriate preschool, elementary school, or secondary school education; and are provided in conformity with an IEP.
 [34 C.F.R. § 300.17] Under Section 504, FAPE refers to “the provision of regular or special education and related aids and services that are designed to meet individual educational needs of students with disabilities as adequately as the needs of students without disabilities are met and is based upon adherence to procedures that satisfy the Section 504 requirements pertaining to educational setting, evaluation and placement, and procedural safeguards.”
-[Protecting Students with Disabilities/Frequently Asked Questions About Section 504 and the Education of Children with Disabilities (OCR online document)] Essentially, the IDEA focuses on students’ progress in relation to their own potential, while Section 504 considers whether students with disabilities are receiving educational services as effective as those made available to their nondisabled peers.
+[Protecting Students with Disabilities/Frequently Asked Questions About Section 504 and the Education of Children with Disabilities (OCR online document)] Essentially, the IDEA focuses on students’ progress in relation to their unique needs, while Section 504 considers whether students with disabilities are receiving educational services as effective as those made available to their nondisabled peers.

 What is difference between Section 504 and the IDEA?